stdombek/docs/content/en/docs/Settings/Settings_orders/Settings_orders.md

 ## Settings > Orders > Inventory interaction > Loan type

 Use this setting to determine the loan type that is assigned to the items that are created through opening an order.
 Note: If you have not selected a default, then you will not be able to open orders where new items are being created.
 For information on managing loan type values, see [Settings > Inventory > Loan types](../settings/settings_inventory/settings_inventory/#settings--inventory--loan-types).

+## Settings > Orders > Routing > Routing address
+Routing in FOLIO allows libraries to divert received materials away from the normal receiving process and workflow, to direct the materials to alternate locations for pre-circulation distribution or other special handling.
+Routing allows for the selection of users from the Users app.
+Select the address type from the dropdown menu that should be used for routing to a specified user.
+For information on managing address type values, see [Settings > Users > Address Types](../settings/settings_users/settings_users/#settings--users--address-types).

+## Settings > Orders > Routing > List configuration
+Use this setting to define the formatting and contents of routing slips in FOLIO.

+### Configuring a routing list
+1. Click **Edit**.
+2. Optional: Enter a **Description** in the box.
+3. In the **Body** box, enter the text for the list.
+Use the formatting options in the editor to adjust the appearance of the list.
+Click **{ }** to add tokens to the list.
+4. Required: Insert the token for **{{routingList.name}}**.
+5. Enclose any user tokens within the **{{#users}} {{/users}}** tokens to allow repetition of relevant data for each user.
+6. Optional: Click **Preview** to view a preview of the list with sample data.
+7. Click **Save & close**.
+The routing list is saved and updated.